top of page

 £50 for each 60 minute session

-Sessions can be a mixture of outdoors, on Zoom or on the phone to suit you.
+Sessions can be a mixture of outdoors, online or on the phone to suit you.

 Prices